 - Place a reference to your disclosure near affiliate links.
 You don’t have to interrupt your post’s flow to do so.
 Simply add an asterisk or other indicator near the link, then repeat the disclosure at the end of the post.

-Your readers shouldn’t have to do any extra legwork in order to see the disclosure.
+Your readers shouldn’t have to do any extra legwork to see the disclosure.
 If you keep this in mind, it’s fairly easy to determine the best placements on your site and blog.

 2. Be Proactive in Disclosing